 8. Application for permission to import can be refused at the discretion of the Minister for Agriculture.
 Reasons for refusal would be explained to applicants.
-There is no right of appeal against the Minister's decision.
+There is no right of appeal against the

+Minister's decision.
 However, an appeal may be made on the decision-making process itself under the Administrative Decisions (Judicial Review) Act 1977.

-- 9. (a) Not applicable. - (b) All persons, firms and institutions are eligible to apply for permission to import.
+(b) All persons, firms and institutions are eligible to apply for permission to import.